 - Select the closest description for position from the dropdown list. - Describe the role of the staff member.
-This section is a maximum of 100 words - Indicate the % inflation applied to the costing, this must not exceed the maximum allowance set by Versus Arthritis (currently 2% as at February 2023). - Input the costs broken down by basic salary, employer contributions and London weighting if applicable. - Input the full time equivalent (FTE) as a percentage (1-100), the total will auto-complete - (i) Requested salary costs should be based on a recognised pay model or the host institution's local salary scale, including London weighting if appropriate.
-We must be advised of the pay model used and, where a local pay model is to be applied, a copy of the appropriate scale must be attached. - (ii) Annual increments must be included which should be based on the host institution's own salary scale, including London weighting if appropriate. - (iii) London Weighting allowance will be payable at the rate appropriate to each host institution. - (vi) Inflationary salary increases for funding in future years must be included in the costs requested.
-A compound allowance should be factored into the costing for this purpose.
-The percentage used to calculate the compound inflationary allowance must be the same as the most recent pay award agreed by the institution for the grade on which the individual is to be employed.
+This section is a maximum of 100 words - Indicate the % inflation applied to the costing, this must not exceed the maximum allowance set by Versus Arthritis (currently 2.5%, as at January 2025). - Input the costs broken down by basic salary, employer contributions and London weighting if applicable. - Input the full time equivalent (FTE) as a percentage (1-100), the total will auto-complete - (i) Requested salary costs should be based on a recognised pay model or the host institution's local salary scale, including London weighting if appropriate.
+We must be advised of the pay model used and, where a local pay model is to be applied, a copy of the appropriate scale must be attached. - (ii) Annual increments must be included which should be based on the host institution's own salary scale, including London weighting if appropriate. - (iii) London Weighting allowance will be payable at the rate appropriate to each host institution. - (iv) Inflationary salary increases for funding in future years must be included.
+The percentage used to calculate the compound inflationary allowance must not exceed the maximum allowance set by Versus Arthritis (currently 2.5%, as at January 2025).